Blosc/pycblosc2/README.md

 This tries to be a low level interface for C-Blosc2.
 Maybe in the future more high-level function could be added too.

 This package is meant to be used in Python3.
-Python is not tested at all, so use it at your own risk.
+Python2 is not tested at all, so use it at your own risk.

 ## Simple usage